Sonia Lannaman

-Career
+Biography

-Lannaman was born in Aston, Birmingham, England and competed in her first Olympics in 1972 (held in Munich), where she set a British junior record of 11.45 sec.
+Lannaman, born in Aston, Birmingham, finished second behind Della Pascoe in the 100 metres event at the 1972 WAAA Championships.
+The following month she competed in her first Olympics in 1972 (held in Munich), where she set a British junior record of 11.45 sec.

 In 1973 she became European junior champion winning gold in the 100 metres, followed by a bronze in the 4 x 100 metres relay.
-In the 1974 Commonwealth Games in Christchurch she won a silver medal in the 4 × 100 m relay.
+She represented England at the 1974 Commonwealth Games in Christchurch, New Zealand, and won a silver medal in the 4 × 100 metres relay.

-In 1976, Lannaman won a silver medal at 60 metres at the European Indoor Athletics Championships in Munich.
+In 1976, Lannaman won a silver medal over 60 metres at the European Indoor Athletics Championships in Munich.
 In the summer of that year she made a major breakthrough into world-class sprinting.
-She ran the 100 m in a hand-timed, wind assisted (+3.6) 10.8 sec.
+She ran the 100 metres in a hand-timed, wind assisted (+3.6) 10.8 sec.
 She also set a British record in the 200 metres.
 She was strongly tipped for medals in both sprints at the 1976 Montreal Olympics, but due to injury was unable to compete.

-In 1977, Lannaman was ranked second only to world record holder Marlies Göhr in the 100 m.
+In 1977, Lannaman was ranked second only to world record holder Marlies Göhr in the 100 metres.
 In the European Cup of that year she was second in both the 100 and 200 m and in the inaugural World Cup, second again in the 100 m and first in the 4 × 100 m representing Europe.
-She also ran the fastest ever electronically timed 100 m by a British woman with 10.93 sec in Dublin, which was wind assisted (+3.8), so did not stand for record purposes.
+She also ran the fastest ever electronically timed 100 metres by a British woman with 10.93 sec in Dublin, which was wind assisted (+3.8), so did not stand for record purposes.
+Additionally she became both the British 100 metres champion and British 200 metres champion, after winning the British WAAA Championships titles at the 1977 WAAA Championships.

 In 1978, Lannaman won the 100 m gold medal and 200 m silver medal in the 1978 Commonwealth Games for England and for Great Britain in the 1978 European Championships won a silver in the 4 × 100 m relay with teammates Kathy Smallwood-Cook, Beverley Goddard and Sharon Colyear.

 In 1980, she ran her fastest official time in the 100 m of 11.20 sec in July, having set another British record in the 200 m of 22.58 sec in May.
 She competed again for Great Britain in the 1980 Summer Olympics held in Moscow, Russia in the 4 × 100 m relay, where she won the bronze medal with her teammates Heather Hunte, Kathy Smallwood-Cook and Beverley Goddard.
 She also reached the 200 m final, finishing eighth.

 In 1982, Lannaman competed in her third Commonwealth Games, winning a gold in the 4 × 100 m relay.

 She currently lives in the village of Chorley in Lichfield District, Staffordshire.
 She is married to Michael Garmston, former British athletics team physiotherapist.
 They have one son, Bradley Garmston, a professional footballer for Grimsby Town.